tascha/ConnectedLib/2_what_is_a_community_partnership/21_how_partners_can_help_teen_services_librarians.md

 Partners who have already built a youth community can introduce them to the library and its resources.
 Organizations with established audiences might include: scouts or 4-H clubs, YMCA/YWCA, schools, school clubs (e.g. the robotics club or Lego Mindstorm club), other youth-serving organizations, and city facilities like rec centers.

 <div class="table-format case-study"><span class="title"><h5>NEW AUDIENCES AT THE LIBRARY</h5></span>
-<p>Partnerships can be a way to introduce new youth to the library when your partner brings their existing audiences to you.</p><ul><li>A suburban library in the midwest holds STEAM programming for the local Boy Scout troop, bringing all the scouts in the library, along with some parents and siblings. </li><li>Another library's partnership with a high school e-sports club often brings new teens into the library.</li><li>Many libraries partner with Parks and Recreation departments--sometimes even sharing facilities--to bring the Parks and Rec visitors into the library.</li></ul></div>
+<p>Partnerships can be a way to introduce new youth to the library when your partner brings their existing audiences to you.</p><ul><li>A suburban library in the midwest held STEAM programming for the local Boy Scout troop, bringing all the scouts in the library, along with some parents and siblings. </li><li>Another library's partnership with a high school e-sports club often brought new teens into the library.</li><li>Many libraries partner with Parks and Recreation departments--sometimes even sharing facilities--to bring the Parks and Rec visitors into the library.</li></ul></div>

 ### Partners can bring the library to new audiences